 But on the other hand, they must ensure that their paid versions are also being subscribed to and their earnings are staying constant.
 Through affordable versions, CRM companies have been able to strike a balance between both these contrasting requirements.

-The pricing of these affordable versions for a ten-member team starts as low as INR 7500 offered by Kylas.
-Besides, if you opt for brands like Kylas which do not charge per user, you can have unlimited team members using the CRM for the same price.
+If you opt for brands like Kylas which do not charge per user, you can have unlimited team members using the CRM for INR 12,999/month.

 For the immense number of benefits that these paid versions offer, these prices are not high enough to become a burden on small businesses.
 Besides, investing in CRM will enable your teams to work with more efficiency and productivity due to features such as: